The moduli spaces of left-invariant statistical structures on Lie groups: Preliminaries

 (see \cite{Kurose-1990}) or equivalently, $(M,g,\nabla)$ is conjugate symmetric and $\mathrm{Sect}^\nabla_g(v,w) = k$ for any $p \in M$ and any linearly independent pair $(v,w)$ of vectors in $T_pM$.

 \begin{Rem} Opozda~\cite{Opozda_2015} gave a definition of sectional curvatures for general statistical manifolds. \end{Rem}

-A statistical manifold $(M, g, \nabla)$ is called a \textit{dually flat statistical manifold}, or simply \textit{dually flat}, when $R^\nabla = 0$ (or equivalently, $R^{\overline{\nabla}} = 0$ by Equation~\eqref{eq_curv-dual-2}) holds.
-For a dually flat statistical manifold $(M, g, \nabla)$, we call $(g, \nabla)$ \textit{dually flat structure} on $M$.
-Note that dually flatness is preserved under taking direct products, in the sense of Section~\ref{Sec_SM} (see~\cite{Todjihounde_2006}).
-As is well-known, the dually flat statistical manifold and the dually flat structures are equivalent to the notion of Hessian manifold and Hessian structures, respectively, see \cite{Shima} for the details.
-The dually flat structures play an important role in information geometry, see for examples \cite{AN}.
+A statistical manifold $(M, g, \nabla)$ is called a \emph{dually flat statistical manifold}, or simply \emph{dually flat}, when $R^\nabla = 0$ (or equivalently, $R^{\overline{\nabla}} = 0$ by Equation~\eqref{eq_curv-dual-2}) holds.
+For a dually flat statistical manifold $(M, g, \nabla)$, we call $(g, \nabla)$ a \emph{dually flat structure} on $M$.
+Note that the dually flat property is preserved under taking direct products, in the sense of Section~\ref{Sec_SM} (see~\cite{Todjihounde_2006}).
+As is well-known, dually flat statistical manifolds and dually flat structures are equivalent to the notion of Hessian manifolds and Hessian structures, respectively, see \cite{Shima} for details.
+Dually flat structures play an important role in information geometry (see, for example, \cite{AN}).

 Let $(M, g, \nabla)$ be a Hessian manifold (i.e.~a dually flat statistical manifold).
-A Hessian structure $(g, \nabla)$ is said to be \textit{of CHC} \textit{(of constant Hessian sectional curvature)} if there exists a constant $c \in \RR$ such that the equation
+A Hessian structure $(g, \nabla)$ is said to be \emph{of CHC} \emph{(of constant Hessian sectional curvature)} if there exists a constant $c \in \RR$ such that the equation

 holds for any vector fields $X, Y, Z$ on $M$, and then $(g, \nabla)$ is also called of CHC $c$ (cf.~\cite{FK_2013, Shima_1995}).
 In \cite{FK_2013}, Furuhata and Kurose gave a classification of connected and simply-connected Hessian manifolds of non-positive CHC.